Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: INTRODUCTION

 The paper is organized as follows.
+In Sec.~II, we describe the model system, including the heterostructure and top gates (Fig.~\ref{fig:device_schematic}).
 In Sec.~\ref{sec:methods}, we provide technical details of the theoretical methods used in this work.
-We describe the model system, including the heterostructure and top gates (Fig.~\ref{fig:device_schematic}).
 We summarize the \emph{ab initio} simulations of the quantum-well portion of the device and our $\bf k\!\cdot\! p$ Hamiltonian.
 We describe our theoretical approach for modeling EDSR in two steps.
-We first outline a model for electron confinement in the vertical direction (perpendicular to the plane of the quantum well) and the lateral confinement of a quantum dot, and use this to obtain the effective Rashba spin-orbit Hamiltonian for our geometry.
+We first outline a model for hole confinement in the vertical direction (perpendicular to the plane of the quantum well) and the lateral confinement of a quantum dot, and use this to obtain the effective Rashba spin-orbit Hamiltonian for our geometry.
 We then use this to determine the EDSR Rabi frequency when applying an in-plane ac electric field.
 In Sec.~\ref{sec:results}, we describe the main results of our calculations, including the band-structure details obtained by \emph{ab initio} methods (Fig.~\ref{fig:old_fig1_bcde}), the corresponding in-plane and out-of-plane effective masses as a function of Ge concentration and strain (Fig.~\ref{dqdu3}), and the energy splittings between the valence bands (Fig.~\ref{fig:dqdu2_dft}).
 We then apply $\bf k\!\cdot\! p$ methods to help clarify the origins of energy-level splitting, and the lifting of degeneracy, by artificially separating the effects of strain and SOC (Fig.~\ref{fig:dqdu2}).
 Finally, we use our EDSR analysis to estimate the expected Rabi frequency for a realistic range of device parameters (Figs.~\ref{fig:color_maps} and \ref{fig:line_cut}).
 In Sec.~\ref{sec:discussion}, we discuss our results and conclude by reviewing the predominant decoherence mechanisms for Ge hole qubits.